 In order to identify a program within your organization, you can make use of any of the two approaches: top-down or bottom-up.
-The top-down approach essentially teaches you to start with a strategy and assess whether the initiatives of a particular project go beyond its functional boundaries and involve stakeholders with different areas of interests.
+The top-down approach essentially teaches you to start with a strategy and assess whether the initiatives of a particular project go beyond its functional boundaries and involve stakeholders with different areas of interest.
 The intent would be to bring about significant changes within the organization.

-The bottom-up process involves assessing stand-alone projects, which are inter-related and dependent on each other, and then grouping them under one program.
+The bottom-up process involves assessing stand-alone projects, which are interrelated and dependent on each other, and then grouping them under one program.
 This means all stand-alone projects will be working on similar lines following the same strategy.